-As promised in that post, this is the second in a series of posts where we work step-by-step through installing and configuring each sample application.
+This is the second in a series of posts in which we work step-by-step through installing, configuring, and running our new sample applications.

 Today we will focus on the Angular client.

-Installing and running the client involves 6 steps:
+Installing and running the client involves six steps:

 - Get the code

 - Configure your sample application

 - Open your browser and access the client application

 You can get the code for the Angular client app here: https://github.com/CMSgov/bluebutton-sample-client-angular

 Installing the application on your own desktop is a quick and easy process that is well documented in the README.md file.